 Use TCEQ’s Surface Water Quality Viewer to look up the water quality status of rivers and lake in the State of Texas.

-Regional Watershed Protection Plans
+Regional Watershed/Flood Protection Plans

 The Nolan Creek/South Nolan Creek Watershed Partnership, administered by the Texas Institute of Applied Environmental Research (TIAER) at Tarleton State University, in cooperation with the Texas Commission on Environmental Quality (TCEQ) focuses the development of watershed protection plan (WPP) that will address all water quality impairments and concerns in the Nolan Creek Watershed.